 When natural disasters strike, they can cripple a provider’s ability to deliver care.
 What hurricanes like Katrina and Maria have taught us is that healthcare providers need to have effective disaster recovery plans in place to treat patients – both during and after a disaster scenario.
 Furthermore, HIPAA requires that providers, “Establish (and implement as needed) policies and procedures for responding to an emergency or other occurrence that damages systems that contain electronic protected health information (PHI).”

-In order to have an effective disaster recovery plan, it is critical to have a strong information governance (IG) program in place.
-An effective IG initiative can help ensure that all important sources of data – such as electronic medical records, case management information, diagnostic images, electronic test results and patient financial data – can be accessed and recovered in an emergency operation mode.
-In addition, when operating in emergency mode due to a technical failure or power outage, IG practices are critical to address security processes that must be in place to protect patient information.
+In order to have an effective disaster recovery plan, it is critical to have a strong information governance program in place.
+An effective information governance initiative can help ensure that all important sources of data – such as electronic medical records, case management information, diagnostic images, electronic test results and patient financial data – can be accessed and recovered in an emergency operation mode.
+In addition, when operating in emergency mode due to a technical failure or power outage, information governance practices are critical to address security processes that must be in place to protect patient information.

 To best prepare for natural catastrophes, here are a few steps you can take before disaster strikes: